-Federal law requires that all providers ordering, prescribing, referring, or certifying eligibility for services for Members eligible to receive Managed Care Medicaid, HAPR and Child Health Plus to enroll in the New York State Medicaid Program.
-Providers must have an active Medicaid Management Information System (MMIS) number effective July 1, 2018 or have applied for a MMIS number in order to be registered participating providers in MVP's Medicaid, HARP and Child Health Plus programs.
+services for Members eligible to receive Managed Care Medicaid, HARP and Child Health Plus to enroll in the New York State Medicaid Program.
+Providers must have an active Medicaid Management Information System (MMIS) number effective July 1, 2018, or have applied for a MMIS number in order to be registered participating providers in MVP's Medicaid, HARP and Child Health Plus programs.
 Providers who do not obtain an MMIS Number will not be reimbursed for Covered Services provided to such Members.
-If an MVP Participating Provider is terminated from, not accepted to, or fails to submit a designated enrollment application to the New York State Medicaid Program and obtain a MMIS number, the Provider shall be terminated from all Government Programs Plans.
+If a Participating Provider is terminated from, not accepted to, or fails to submit a designated enrollment application to the New York State Medicaid Program and obtain a MMIS number, the Provider shall be terminated from all Government Programs Plans.
 Please visit emedny.org to obtain an MMIS number.

 Note: Contracting, Credentialing, and Provider Registration requirements may vary by state and product and are at the discretion of MVP.
 Providers should review their MVP Provider Services Agreement to determine if they have a contractual variation that will supersede this policy.
-Please refer to MVP Provider Toolkit for additional details on the contracting, Credentialing, and Provider Registration process, found here.
+Please refer to MVP Provider Toolkit for additional details on the contracting, Credentialing, and Provider Registration process at mvphealthcare/Providers and select Join MVP.